phetsims/paper-land/docs/setup/creator.md

 # Creator Tutorial

-!!! warning "Under Construction"

-      We are working on updating our documentation - more details coming soon!

-## What is Creator?

 !!! warning "In Development"

-      The Creator interface is in development!
-The current feature set likely does not reflect the final vision of the tool.
-Follow the development in [GitHub](https://github.com/phetsims/paper-land) or in our community channels!
+      The *Creator* interface is in development!
+The current feature set is evolving and documentation may be out of date.
+Follow the development in [GitHub](https://github.com/phetsims/paper-land) or our [community channels](../community.md)!

+## What is *Creator*?

-Creator is where you will add code to your paper programs before printing and playing with them in the *Camera*!
+*Creator* is where you will add code to your paper programs before printing and playing with them in the *Camera*!
 The primary vision of Creator is to bring the relationships between the components of your project to the forefront, with significantly less code than using pure JavaScript.
 The goal is to let you focus on the most important pieces and how they connect to your chosen interactions and outputs (sounds, speech, images, etc).
 Making programs in Creator is organized around the Model-View-Controller (MVC) software design pattern.

 ### What is MVC?